railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 *Worked Days & Inputs*:- It displays the worked days and inputs.

 1.	*Worked Days* : The no of days and hours an employee has worked.
 It will be computed on employee onchange.
-It calculates the number of working days and hours on the basis of Working Schedule provided on contract.It also calculates the leaves.
+It calculates the number of working days and hours on the basis of Working Schedule provided on contract.
+It also calculates the leaves.

     - *Description* : Description regarding your working or leave day.
     - *Code* :  Code for Payslip Worked Days.